Sleep Training Research

-- Methods designed to prevent 'sleep problems' from developing: These focus on development of routines or schedules which are broadly designed to help babies differentiate between night-time as sleep time, and day-time as wake, play and feed time; or they are designed to teach the baby to fall asleep in their cot/crib (e.g. Shush and Pat) until they can eventually do so without parental support.
+- Methods designed to prevent ‘sleep problems’ from developing: These focus either on development of routines or schedules which are broadly designed to help babies differentiate between night-time as sleep time, and day-time as wake, play and feed time; or they are designed to teach the baby to fall asleep in their cot/crib (e.g. Shush and Pat) until they can eventually do so without parental support.

-Although the vast majority of studies have reported initial increases in infant sleep duration, and/or reduction in night waking, relatively few studies have investigated whether this effect persists long-term.
-Of the studies that have addressed this issue (only 3 - one quarter of the publications we included in our systematic review for this summary) none found an effect lasting 6 months or more after the sleep training methods was originally used, and found to 'improve' babies sleep.
-This means that the initial improvement, or benefit of using the method disappeared, and outcomes were the same for the group of babies who had been sleep trained as for those in the control group who had not.
+Although the vast majority of studies have reported initial increases in (maternally-reported) infant sleep duration, and/or reduction in night waking, relatively few studies have investigated whether this effect persists long-term, or whether the perception of sleep improvement is supported by objective data (e.g. via actigraphy).
+In most published studies the initial improvement, or benefit of using the method disappeared over time, and outcomes were the same for the group of babies who had been sleep trained as for those in the control group who had not.

 Limitations of the research

-Although the high percentage of published studies reporting 'positive' results is impressive, these figures alone do not tell the whole story.
+Although a high percentage of published studies report ‘positive’ results, these figures alone do not tell the whole story.
 One of the biggest problems with evaluating this body of research is the huge variety in the way studies were conducted, and what they aimed to achieve.
 Some of this variation includes: